integreat-io/map-transform/README.md

 operations to make it uni-directional.

-Transformers passed to the filter operation should also be pure, but could, when it is expected and absolutely necessary, rely on states outside the function.
+Transformers passed to the filter operation should also be pure, but could, when it is expected and absolutely necessary, rely on anything outside the function.
 See the comment in the transform operation section above.

 Example of a filter, where only data of active members are returned: